dracero/RAG_Sonido/README.md

 - **Vector Size**: 768 dimensions
 - **Distance Metric**: Cosine similarity
 - **Embedding Model**: `text-embedding-004` (Google)

+### Real-Time RAG Workflow
+When Qdrant is enabled, the system performs intelligent context retrieval:

+1. **User speaks**: Your question is transcribed in real-time
+2. **Turn completion**: When you finish speaking, the system detects the complete transcription
+3. **Semantic search**: The transcription is embedded and used to search Qdrant for the 5 most relevant chunks
+4. **Context injection**: Relevant excerpts are automatically sent to the AI with relevance scores
+5. **AI response**: The model answers based exclusively on the retrieved context
+6. **Citation**: The AI cites which document excerpts it used

+This approach ensures:
+- ✅ **Accuracy**: Only relevant information is considered
+- ✅ **Efficiency**: Minimal token usage compared to sending all documents
+- ✅ **Scalability**: Works with thousands of document chunks
+- ✅ **Transparency**: You can see relevance scores in the console logs

 ### Supported Features
 - Multiple PDF upload